khushalpatil0812/Smart_AI-Powered-Automated-Email-Reply-Generator-/README.md

-AI-Powered Automated Email Reply Generator with Chrome Extension
+Smart_AI-Powered Automated Email Reply Generator with Chrome Extension

 A smart AI assistant built to generate real-time, context-aware email replies right inside Gmail.
 This project combines full-stack development, AI integration, and Chrome Extension magic to create a productivity booster for anyone overwhelmed by their inbox.